minghao-wu/DeepLearningFromScratch/README.md

 For obvious reason, I'm unable to train the model on ImageNet from scratch.

-Therefore, all the models are trained on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), whose images is rescaled to 256 * 256 and randomly cropped to a 227 * 227 patch.
+Therefore, all the models are trained on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), whose images is rescaled to 256 * 256 and randomly cropped to a 227 * 227 or 224 * 224 patch.

 If my model achieves comparable performance with the corresponding model given in the model zoo without pre-trained weight under the same setting, I consider it is a valid replicate.